 - Washing machine

-This large, light-filled and modern design 3-bedroom duplex apartment is now available for rent in 7 Makara, central Phnom Penh.
+This delightful 3-bedroom post-colonial fully furnished apartment with a massive roof terrace is now available for rent in the increasingly popular 7 Makara district in central Phnom Penh.

 Does this apartment interest you?